OneMoreSummer/academic-kickstart/content/post/matches-played-by-birth-quarter/index.md

 Danni Wyatt (Q3) has currently played 116 times for England Women in T20 internationals.
 She has the most number of caps and  has been a consistent performer.
 This should have a greater ‘value’ than that of 3 or 4 players from Q1, for example, who only play 10 matches between them.

-When aggregated with other Q3 or Q4 players it tells a different story to the small amount of RAE shown by traditional representations.
+When aggregated with other Q3 or Q4 players it can tell a different story to the small amount of RAE shown by traditional representations.

 Perhaps ‘Matches played by Birth Quarter’ is a better metric than Players by Birth Quarter.